-16. Trade accounts payable
+15. Trade accounts payable

-2024 2023

-US\$000 US\$000
+31/03/2025 U\$\$000 31/12/2024 US\$000

-Bills payable (a) (b) 117,233 169,656
+Invoices payable (a) (b) Invoices receivable (c) Guarantee funds 112,367 44,522 13,326 117,233 59,563 12,915

-Bills receivable (c) 59,563 58,207

-Guarantee funds 12,915 14,350

-Total 189,711 242,213
+170,214 189,711

-- (a) Trade accounts payable arise mainly from the acquisition of materials and supplies for the execution of the Company's and Subsidiaries' activities and are denominated mainly in US dollars and soles, have current maturities, do not generate interest and no guarantees have been granted for these obligations.
-As of December 31, 2024 and 2023, the balances payable are current and within the payment periods established by the Company and Subsidiaries, which are between 30 and 90 days. - (b) As of December 31, 2024, the Company and Subsidiaries have obligations for US\$7,320 (US\$39,345 as of December 31, 2023), which are related to invoices that suppliers have assigned to financial institutions.
-These obligations do not generate interest and maintain the original maturity that was agreed with the suppliers. - (c) Invoices receivable correspond to the estimated record of the consumption of goods and services for which, as of the date of the consolidated financial statements, the payment vouchers issued by their corresponding suppliers have not been received.
+- (a) Trade accounts payable arise primarily from the acquisition of materials and supplies for the execution of the Company's and Subsidiaries' activities and are denominated primarily in US dollars and soles.
+These obligations have current maturities, do not accrue interest, and no guarantees have been provided for these obligations.
+As of March 31, 2025, and December 2024, the balances payable are current and within the payment periods established by the Company and Subsidiaries, which are between 30 and 90 days. - (b) As of March 31, 2025, the Company and Subsidiaries have obligations of US\$16,200 (US\$7,320 as of December 31, 2024), which relate to invoices that suppliers have assigned to financial institutions.
+These obligations do not accrue interest and maintain the original maturity agreed upon with the suppliers. - (c) Invoices receivable correspond to the estimated record of the consumption of goods and services for which, as of the date of the consolidated financial statements, the payment vouchers issued by their corresponding suppliers have not been received.

-17. Other accounts payable
+16. Other accounts payable